nealcrook/nascom/sdcard/doc/profile_record_format.md

 instead, it will use the NASdsk PRESTORE(pid) command to select the appropriate profile.

-(Historical note: the original PolyDos NASdsk ROM pre-dates the concept of the profile record and performs a RESTORE_STATE command, which is equivalent to a PRESTORE(0)).
+Historical note: the original PolyDos NASdsk ROM pre-dates the concept of the profile record and performs a RESTORE_STATE command, which is equivalent to a PRESTORE(0).

 ## Internals: Profile 3

-Profile 3 is intended for use by the [boot loader](boot_loader.md) function.
+Profile 3 is intended for use by the [boot loader](boot_loader.md) function, specifically by a program called [dskboot](../host_programs/dskboot.asm):